yhil/terraform-vsphere-vm/README.md

 ### Modify default variables from vsphere-module

-You need to modify the most usefull default values in ```Linux\vars.tf``` and ```Windows\vars.tf``` from the variables listed below to suit with your environment.
+You need to modify the most usefull default values in ```Linux-module\vars.tf``` and ```Windows-module\vars.tf``` from the variables listed below to match with your environment.
 All of those are not required to have a successful deployment but are usefull to manage them.

 - datacenter => vSphere datacenter
 - resource_pool => vSphere Cluster